niklasjohannes/website/content/home/about.md

 # About

-I'm currently a PhD candidate at the Behavioural Science Institute.
-My main research interests concern mobile  technologies, in particular, whether the permanent availability via smartphones can lead to a state of vigilance.
+I'm a PhD candidate at the Behavioural Science Institute, Radboud University, Nijmegen.
+My main research interests concern mobile technologies, in particular the effects of permanent availability via smartphones.
+At the same time, I'm a strong supporter of preregistration and Open Science.

-The project deals with the effects of such vigilance on cognitive processes and the question how these effects might occur.
-I mostly conduct experiments and surveys.
+The PhD project deals with the effects of smartphone use on cognitive processes and the question if and how these effects might occur.
+I mostly conduct laboratory experiments, surveys, as well as field studies combining experience sampling and smartphone logging.
 My supervisors are [Harm Veling] (https://harmveling.wordpress.com/) and [Moniek Buijzen] (https://www.ru.nl/personen/buijzen-m/).

+Currently, I'm visiting the [Healthy Cognition Lab] (healthycognitionlab.org/) at the School of Psychology at University of Glasgow.